cra1gg/hatop/competition.md

 # 3. [iClicker](https://www.iclicker.com/)
 ## How is our product different?
 iClicker requires students to either purchase a physical clicker device, or purchase a subscription that can be used on their smartphone. iClicker also requires instructors to purchase a receiver so they can obtain the answers from students in the classroom.
-Our product would be completely virtual and would therefore require no hardware to be purchased by neither the students nor the instructor -
+Our product would be completely virtual and would therefore require no hardware to be purchased by neither the students nor the instructor.
+On top of this, iClicker limits students and instructors to only multiple choice questions.
+Our platform would allow for both multiple choice and short answer questions.

 # 4. [Blackboard](https://www.blackboard.com/)
+## How is our product different?
+Blackboard is an entire ecosystem for educational institutions, meaning all content for a given course must be administered through Blackboard (with the exception of tests and exams).
+To this effect, Blackboard allows instructors to post quizzes and participation activities for students to complete.
+Our platform would be completely standalone and would be used only as a tool for instructors to conduct participation and knowledge-testing activities on.
+Our platform would not support the submission of assignments or the consolidation of marks from in-class work.

 # 5. [Canvas](https://canvas.instructure.com/)
+## How is our product different?
+Again, Canvas is an entire ecosystem for educational systems.
+UofT uses Canvas (previously used Blackboard) but still administers in-class activities through TopHat and other third-party platforms.

 # 6. [Moodle](https://moodle.com/)
+## How is our product different?
+I honestly don't even know what this one is